h-sehee/math308-binary-game/docs/egdd.md

 # Gameplay Objectives

-- *Primary Objective #1*:
+- Customize weapons:
-    - Description: *Description*
+    - Description: Use classes to build and customize weapons
-    - Alignment: *Describe how this aligns with one or more learning objectives*
-- *Primary Objective #2*:
+    - Alignment: Lines up with the writing class learning objective as this is where they are mainly learning to write classes
+- Defeat All enemies:
-    - Description: *Description*
+    - Description: Kill all the outlaws before they kill you
-    - Alignment: *Describe how this aligns with one or more learning objectives*
-- *etc.*
+    - Alignment: Lines up with the Class - Object Relationships learning objective, as user needs to customize there class objects to defeat the enemy.

 # Procedures/Actions